ozone-his/ozone-docs/docs/devs/eip-client.md

 ## Overview

-The Ozone EIP Client is a flexible Spring Boot application designed to facilitate seamless integration between different Health Information System (HIS) components.
-By leveraging Apache Camel routes and utilizing FHIR (Fast Healthcare Interoperability Resources) as the transport format, it acts as a powerful middleware solution.
-This setup ensures efficient management of data processing, routing, and transformation across systems.
-The application serves as a foundational platform for enabling smooth data exchange and integration between disparate HIS components.
+The Ozone EIP Client is a plain **Spring Boot application** serving as the integration middleware between apps of the Health Information System (HIS).
+Preconfigured within Ozone, this Spring Boot application exchanges **FHIR messages via Apache Camel routes**.

+This setup within Ozone leverages established enterprise integration patterns (EIP), proven open-source software (Apache Camel), and adherence to health data standards (FHIR).
+It ensures efficient data processing, routing, and transformation across app of the HIS, enabling seamless interoperability.

 ## Technology Stack

 Ozone EIP Client ergonomically combines the following technologies:

-- **Spring Boot (Java 17)** - The core framework for the application.
+- **[:simple-springboot: Spring Boot <small>:fontawesome-solid-arrow-up-right-from-square:</small>](https://spring.io/projects/spring-boot)** (Java 17) - The core framework for the application.
 It provides a flexible and scalable platform for building Java applications.
-- **Apache Camel** - A powerful open source integration framework used to create routing between disparate systems.
+- **[Apache Camel <small>:fontawesome-solid-arrow-up-right-from-square:</small>](https://camel.apache.org/)** - A powerful open source integration framework used to create routing between disparate systems.
 It provides a collection of libraries and components that facilitate the integration of systems.
 Some of the common used components include HTTP, JMS, and JDBC.
-- **Hibernate** - An object-relational mapping (ORM) library for the Java language that provides a framework for mapping an object-oriented domain model to a relational database.
+- **[:simple-hibernate: Hibernate <small>:fontawesome-solid-arrow-up-right-from-square:</small>](https://hibernate.org/)** - An object-relational mapping (ORM) library for the Java language that provides a framework for mapping an object-oriented domain model to a relational database.
-- **Testcontainers** - A Java library that provides lightweight, common databases that is, Postgres, MySQL, etc. or anything else that can run in a Docker container.
+- **[Testcontainers <small>:fontawesome-solid-arrow-up-right-from-square:</small>](https://testcontainers.com/)** - A Java library that provides lightweight, common databases that is, Postgres, MySQL, etc. or anything else that can run in a Docker container.
-- **JUnit 5** - A unit testing framework for Java programming language.
+- **[:simple-junit5: JUnit 5 <small>:fontawesome-solid-arrow-up-right-from-square:</small>](https://junit.org/junit5/)** - A unit testing framework for Java programming language.
 It's a part of the JUnit platform that provides a rich set of features to write and run tests.

 ## Project Structure